 - Regional Sports – DirecTV Stream is the only way to watch all regional sports networks (RSNs) – Altitude Sports and AT&T SportsNet Rocky Mountain.

 - No contracts – DirecTV Stream, like most all streaming service providers, is available with no contracts and the option to downgrade.
 Or, cancel at any time.

 - Channels – While more expensive than others, DirecTV Stream does have most cable channels available within their TV bundles.

 - Unlimited DVR – while only available to new customers who sign up online, the DirecTV Stream DVR allows you to record almost anything you want.
 The limit is 90 days, however.
 Another limit is only 30 shows in a series can be recorded.

-- Traditional navigation – DirecTV Stream’s traditional grid guide (channel up/ channel down) is one of the best in the industry.
+- Traditional navigation – DirecTV Stream’s traditional grid TV guide is one of the best in the industry.
 It packs a lot of information into a limited space.
 Sometimes this is just the best way to channel surf.

 - Simultaneous Viewing – DirecTV Stream might be the most advanced in simultaneous viewing and recording.